 Experience an amazing collection of four fire trucks from the late 19th and early 20th century.
 The collection includes: a 1880s horse-drawn wagon; a 1911 American LaFrance Hose & Chemical Truck, the city's first motorized fire truck has solid rubber tires and is driven by a chain drive; a 1915 Seagrave Motor Pumping Engine, the first with spring-loaded bumpers and a 1919 Seagrave Motor Pumping Engine.
 The museum also features other antique firefighting equipment.
 Open Monday - Friday 9:00 a.m. - 5:00 p.m. and by appointment.

-These two towns are located about 1 hour and 15 minutes from our campground.
-Helen is one of the most visited towns in Georgia and is made to look like a German Alpine village.
+Located about 1 hour and 15 minutes from our campground, Helen is one of the most visited towns in Georgia and is made to look like a German Alpine village.
 Authentic German restaurants, as well as many gift shops, make up the downtown area.
 The true attraction to Helen is Oktoberfest, a six-week party that runs from mid-September to early November.
-For more information, visit Helen and Cleveland Georgia online.
+For more information, visit www.ourupst online.

 Cleveland is home to the Babyland General Hospital - birthplace of the Cabbage Patch Dolls.
 People can visit the cabbage patch where the dolls are born and the staff is dressed appropriately in nurses or doctors uniforms.
 Additional displays show the dolls going to school and a hospital where dolls can receive 'emergency care'.
 Admission is free.